-The term encroach is a legal term meaning to trespass upon the property, domain or rights of another.
+Lets define encroach , it is a legal term meaning to trespass upon the property, domain or real estate rights of another.
 Because it is a legal term, and surveyors are not attorneys, it is not a term that surveyors should use.
-Our “job” is to advise you of the location of items, not to make judgements about those items.
+Our “job” is to perform a physical inspection and advise you of the location of items (within boundary lines) and not to make a judgements.

-Surveyors use other terms to describe the condition of property :
+Surveyors use other terms to describe property encroachment :

 - Overlap – this occurs when properties or items in question extend over or cover a part of another property.